aleventhal/aria-annotations/README.md

 *   aria-details can be used to tie any kind of annotation body to annotated content.
 A "description" is just the most basic kind of annotation body.
 Other types of annotation body purposes can be assigned by putting a role on the annotation body, such as doc-footnote, doc-endnote, definition or commentsection.
-*   aria-details should support IDREFS as other relations do, otherwise it's unclear what an author should do when there happens to be multiple, unrelated annotations for the same piece of content.
+*   aria-details should support IDREFS as other relations do, otherwise it's unclear what an author should do when there happens to be multiple, unrelated annotations for the same piece of content. \
+This will require asking ATs to support this in their navigation scheme.
 *   A doc-footnote or doc-endnote should be linked to a doc-noteref using the existing aria-details relation property.
 *   A term should be linked to its defintion using aria-details rather than aria-labelledby.